mirceap24/Algorithms-Data-Structures/README.md

-This repo includes solutions to different algorithmic problems.
+This repo includes solutions to popular algorithmic puzzles.

 Covered topics: